karrioapi/karrio/docs/user-guides/index.md

 Adding carrier connection can be done from the purplship Web App.

-!!! note "Connection a carrier account"
+!!! note "Connect a carrier account"

     - navigate to the `> Carriers` section
     - press on the `Connect Carrier`